henrytseng/angular-state-router/README.md

 Browserify
 ----------

 To use Browserify `require` the module directly.

-For example:
+For convenience use:

+	var app = angular.module('myApp', [
+		require("angular-state-router")
+	]);

+You can also separate the dependencies of your application for quicker packaging.
+We suggest the following, in a separate `lib.js` file which does not have to be rebuilt frequently add:

+	// AngularJS
+	require('angular');

+	// Dependencies
+	require("angular-state-router");

+Then you can use the module in your application, `app.js`

+	var app = angular.module('adminApp', [
+	  "angular-state-router"
+	]);